peterjohndean/CustomTypeInteger24/README.md

 - Now comparable with both floating-point numbers and integers of other types, from both the left-hand side and right-hand side.
 - Minor optimizations.
 - Bug fixes for the bitwise shift operations.

+### v0.0.9 - Comparable between Int24 and UInt24
+- Making everthing comparable is challenging, but we finally got there.
+- Bug fixes.
+- Minor optimisations.